AgnostiqHQ/covalent/doc/source/version_migrations/index.rst

    $ covalent stop
    Covalent server has stopped.

-You can install the new version of covalent by using pip.
+You can install the new version of Covalent using pip.

 .. code:: bash